Appleby Book 1

 “That’s just it.
 You’re here for your Nan, and she hates my guts.
 You’re here for Barrowdene, and that damn house isn’t even yours.”
-He shook his head, his lips curling in disdain.
+His lips curled in disdain.
 “It was never about me, was it?
-You’ve got your life laid out, and my role was to play happy families here in Appleby with you, no matter what I wanted.”
+You’ve got your life in Appleby laid out, and my role was to play happy families here with you, no matter what I wanted.”

-She stared at him wide-eyed.
+Molly stared at him.
 “But you were happy here.
 Appleby is your home.
 Everyone here dotes on you.”

 “What use is that to me?
 I’m bigger than this place.
 I’m not ready to shut myself off from what the world can give.
 Look at you.
-You’re twenty-five and you’re stuck here acting like you’re fifty, for chrissake.
+You’re twenty-five, and you’re stuck here acting like you’re fifty.
 It’s boring, Molly.”

 “You wouldn’t understand.
-It’s not about washed-out summer fairs out there.
+It’s not about washed-out summer fairs out there in the rest of the world.
 Out there, it’s throbbing with life, and it belongs to those who seize opportunity with both hands.”

 “Do you love her, Brian?”